-From bento boxes to bento dishes to food safety, here are my answers to your frequently asked questions for bento making.
+From bento boxes and bento dishes to food safety, here are my answers to your frequently asked questions about bento making.

 Bento – The Quintessential Japanese Lunch Boxes

-To put in a simple form, bento (弁当 bentō) or obento (お弁当 obentō) refer to home-packed meal or takeout food presented and packed in a compartmentalized lunch box.
+Bento (弁当 bentō) or obento (お弁当 obentō) refers to a home-packed meal or takeout food presented and packed in a compartmentalized lunch box.

-Many non-Japanese are familiar with the term ‘bento’ and are starting to pack their lunches in bento-style containers.
-However, I often get asked questions in regard to the type of food to pack, how to make the bento appealing, food safety, tips to save time, etc. Some readers express their struggles in packing Japanese-style bento because it seems to be too time-consuming.
+Many non-Japanese are familiar with the term “bento” and are starting to pack their lunches in bento-style containers.
+However, I often get asked questions regarding the type of food to pack, how to make the bento appealing, food safety, tips to save time, etc. Some readers express their struggles in packing Japanese-style bento because it seems to be too time-consuming.

-So, I’ve compiled all the FAQs and provide my answers and guidance below:
+So, I’ve compiled all the FAQs and provided my answers and guidance below:

 Frequently Asked Questions by Readers